Ramsey transfer to semi-retractions: semi-direct product structures

-\begin{proof} Towards applying Theorem \ref{thm2}, Define $B :=\Uu_{i \in I}(M_i)$, $A := \I_{i \in I}(M_i)$.
-Structures $A$, $B$ share their underlying set which we will call $X$.
-All instances of $M \subseteq N$ in this proof should be read as ``$M$ is a substructure of $N$.''
-Define $f:B \raw A$ to be the identity on underlying sets.
-Fix an integer $m \geq 1$, a finite substructure $B_0 \subseteq A$ (which we may assume to be of size at least $m$), and a $k$-coloring $c$ on increasing $m$-tuples from $B$.
-List representatives of all isomorphism types of substructures of $B_0$ of size $m$ as:
+Fix some integers $m, k \geq 1$, a finite substructure $\B \subseteq \I$ (which we may assume to be of cardinality at least $m$), and a $k$-coloring $c$ on increasing $m$-tuples from $\U$.
+Representatives of isomorphism types of cardinality-$m$ substructures of $\B$ may be listed as: